Glycemic Index of Nuts - mix with raisins

 What is the glycemic index of Nuts - mix with raisins?

-Nuts - mix with raisins has a glycemic index (GI) of 21, which is classified as low GI.
-As a low GI food, Nuts - mix with raisins provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Nuts - mix with raisins has a glycemic index of 21, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Nuts - mix with raisins?